Skip to main content

 100-Level Electives

 All programs have a minimum number of senior credits that are required for the degree.
-Therefore, there is a maximum number of 100-level courses, including both required and elective, that can be completed within the 20.0 credit minimum for your program.
+Therefore, there is a maximum number of 100-level courses, including both required and elective, that can be completed within the 20.0 credit minimum for Honours degree programs, and 15.0 credit minimum for General degree programs.
 Check the appropriate Academic Calendar for the program that you are pursing to clarify the maximum number of 100-level courses that you can complete as this may influence the year level of your elective choices.

 Breadth Requirements